-The CTF is a relatively new State licensing category for residential placement of minors developed during the past 10 years.
+The Community Treatment Facility (CTF) is a relatively new State licensing category for residential placement of minors.
 It is a higher level of care than RCL 14 and was created as an alternative to the State Hospital.
 There are two CTFs with a total of 64 beds.
 Star View (SPA 8) offers 40 beds, eight of which are designated for males and 32 for females.
 Vista del Mar (SPA 4) has 24 CTF beds for males.
-The criteria for placement at the CTF level of care include all of the criteria for RCL 14 placement plus an inability to be served in a less restrictive setting, as evidenced by unsuccessful placements in open settings. denials of admission from RCL 14 Group Homes; high-risk aggressive, selfdestructive, or substance use behaviors; and the motivation to benefit from treatment in a more restrictive treatment setting.
-In FY 09-10, 33 males and 22 females were newly certified at the CTF level of care.
-There were 106 clients who received services, with 49 discharges and an average length of stay of 317 days.
-The sources of referral for new CTF certifications were 80% from DCFS, 11% from Probation, and 9% from DMH.
+The criteria for placement at the CTF level of care include all of the criteria for RCL 14 placement plus an inability to be served in a less restrictive setting, as evidenced by unsuccessful placements in open settings, denials of admission from RCL 14 Group Homes: high-risk aggressive, selfdestructive, or substance use behaviors; and the motivation to benefit from treatment in a more restrictive treatment setting.
+In FY 10-11, 39 males and 33 females were newly certified at the CTF level of care and DMH provided services to 112 CTF clients.
+The sources of referral for new CTF certifications were 74% from DCFS, 24% from Probation, and 2% from DMH.